dzionek/easyCT/README.md

 ```

 After that, I wait 1-2 minutes so that my application is ready.
 Then, I open my favourite web browser
-(say Firefox) and go the link [http://localhost:3838/](http://localhost:3838/).
+(say Firefox) and go to the link [http://localhost:3838/](http://localhost:3838/).
 The photos stored at
 `H:\camera_traps\site01` will be available inside `Home/photos` directory within the web application.

 ## Author